Fritz Bayerlein

-Fritz Hermann Michael Bayerlein (14 January 1899 – 30 January 1970) was a general in the Wehrmacht of Nazi Germany during World War II.
+Fritz Hermann Michael Bayerlein (14 January 1899 – 30 January 1970) was a German general in the Wehrmacht, during World War II.
 He initially served as a staff officer, including with Erwin Rommel in the Afrika Korps.
-He then commanded the 3rd Panzer Division, the Panzer Lehr Division and LIII Army Corps in the European theatre.
+He then commanded the 3rd Panzer Division, the Panzer Lehr Division and LIII Army Corps (Wehrmacht) in the European theatre.
 Bayerlein was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords.
+Prior to the second world war, Bayerlein served in the 9th Bavarian Reserve Division in 1917.

-World War II
+Wehrmacht military career

 Bayerlein served as a staff officer of General Heinz Guderian for the invasion of Poland and the Battle of France.
 In Operation Barbarossa, the invasion of the Soviet Union, during June 1941, Bayerlein was assigned to Guderian's Panzer Group 2 staff.
 After the Battle of Kiev, Bayerlein was transferred to Generaloberst Erwin Rommel's staff.
 Bayerlein was moved to the Führerreserve in August 1942, then reassigned to the Afrika Korps as Chief of Staff.

 He served as a staff officer under the command of Generalmajor Walter Nehring beginning in March 1942 upon Nehring's transfer to Africa.
 Later, he served under Erwin Rommel and Wilhelm von Thoma.
 When Rommel left Tunisia in March 1943 after the failed attack during the Battle of Medenine (Operation Capri), Bayerlein was appointed German liaison officer under the new commander, Italian Giovanni Messe.
 He was sent to Italy before the German troops in Tunisia surrendered on 12 May 1943.
 Bayerlein was sent to the Eastern Front in October 1943, to lead the 3rd Panzer Division, which was surrounded at Kirovograd.
 Bayerlein led a breakout through the Soviet encirclement.

 He was reassigned to command the Panzer Lehr Division, which moved to Normandy on 7 June.
 During the Allied Operation Cobra, Allied bombing near Saint-Lô decimated the division.
 The remnants of the Panzer Lehr Division slipped out of the Falaise pocket and moved east toward Vire in August 1944.
 The division next took part in the Ardennes Offensive, in December 1944, as part of the XLVII Panzer Corps; Bayerlein was relieved of command following the failed offensive.
-He took command of the LIII Army Corps in February 1945 and surrendered to the U.S. Army in the Ruhr Pocket on 19 April 1945.
+He took command of the LIII Army Corps (Wehrmacht) in February 1945 and surrendered to the U.S. Army in the Ruhr Pocket on 19 April 1945.